 See recipe card below for full ingredients list & recipe directions.

-How to make QUINOA IN INSTANT POT:
+How to make FARRO IN INSTANT POT:

-RINSE THE FARRO: Give the quinoa a good rinse before cooking.
+RINSE THE FARRO: Give the farro a good rinse before cooking.
 Place the dry farro in a fine mesh sieve and run it under cold water, shaking the sieve to rinse all the grains.
 Rinse it for 1 to 2 minutes.
 Alternatively, place the farro in a pot or large bowl with cold water.
 Stir it to release any starches from the grain.
 Drain in the sieve.
 Repeat a couple of times.

 COMBINE WITH WATER/BROTH: Transfer the rinsed farro to the Instant Pot, along with some water or broth.
 Add the salt, if using.
 Give it a quick stir to combine.

 COOK: Place the lid on the Instant Pot and set the steam valve to SEAL.
 Set the Instant Pot to HIGH pressure for 8 minutes.
 It will take the pressure cooker 7 to 8 minutes for the Instant Pot to come to pressure.

 RELEASE PRESSURE: Once the cook time expires, allow the pressure to release naturally for 10 minutes.
 Turn the steam vent switch to VENT to release the rest of the steam.
 Take care not to burn your hand!
 The silver button beside the steam vent will drop once the pressure is released.
 Carefully remove the lid.

 FLUFF AND SERVE: Fluff the farro with a fork, then pour into a sieve to drain off the excess liquid.
 Serve with your desired mix-ins.
 Or cool to room temperature and store.